-Alaska Behavioral Health provides comprehensive outpatient treatment services for adults experiencing mild, moderate and severe mental illness.
+Alaska Behavioral Health provides comprehensive services for adults experiencing mild, moderate, and severe mental illness.
 Our services include:

 - Crisis intervention